autaut03/kottle/README.md

 ```
 , in your `gradle.properties`:
 ```
 # This is your kotlin gradle plugin version.
-Doesn't matter that much, but
-# preferably keep it even with one used in Kottle's gradle.properties (found on github)
+For now, use 1.3.11.
-kotlinVersion = 1.3.21
+kotlinVersion = 1.3.11

 # And that's the version of Kottle itself.
 # For Forge builds prior and including to 25.0.14, use 1.0.0.